Product

 If you’re sending a sequence of dunning emails, make sure you’re measuring the success of each one.
 That way, you know what’s working and what’s not.

-For instance, we track the performance of each dunning email we send, which makes it easy to see where we can make improvements.
+For instance, we track the performance of each dunning email we send, making it easy to see where we can improve.

 Plus, doing so will allow you to quantify the impact of each email in your dunning campaign.